adamhathcock/sharpcompress/README.md

 # SharpCompress

-SharpCompress is a compression library for .NET/Mono/Silverlight/WP7 that can unrar, un7zip, unzip, untar unbzip2 and ungzip with forward-only reading and file random access APIs.
+SharpCompress is a compression library in pure C# for .NET 3.5, 4.5, .NET Standard 1.0, 1.3 that can unrar, un7zip, unzip, untar unbzip2 and ungzip with forward-only reading and file random access APIs.
 Write support for zip/tar/bzip2/gzip are implemented.

 The major feature is support for non-seekable streams so large files can be processed on the fly (i.e. download stream).